embecosm/dcEmb/man/source/howto.rst

 :code:`eval_generative()` Repeatedly calls our equations of motion for the 3body problem, using the runge-kutta method to produce updates for each timestep.
-This implementation envisages that while the state is input as a vector (as is required by the functions that call it), said vector can be converted to a matrix in which each column corresponds to a planet.
+This implementation envisages that while the state is input as a vector, said vector can be converted to a matrix in which each column corresponds to a planet.
 We'll discuss a sensible strategy for creating such a vector further down.